github/docs/content/authentication/keeping-your-account-and-data-secure/updating-your-github-access-credentials.md

 1. Under "Change password", type your old password, a strong new password, and confirm your new password.
 For help creating a strong password, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/creating-a-strong-password)."
 1. Click **Update password**.

-{% tip %}
+> [!TIP]

-For greater security, enable two-factor authentication in addition to changing your password.
+> For greater security, enable two-factor authentication in addition to changing your password.
 See [About two-factor authentication](/authentication/securing-your-account-with-two-factor-authentication-2fa/about-two-factor-authentication) for more details.

-{% endtip %}

 ## Updating your access tokens